Paul Gauselmann

-Paul Gauselmann (born 26 August 1934) is a German businessman, the founder and CEO of Gauselmann, a German company that produces slot machines, and runs gambling arcades.
+Paul Gauselmann (26 August 1934 – 21 August 2026) was a German businessman, who was the founder and CEO of Gauselmann, a German company that produces slot machines and runs gambling arcades.

 Early life

-Paul Gauselmann was born on 26 August 1934 in Borghorst, North Rhine-Westphalia, Germany.
+Paul Gauselmann was born in Borghorst, Gau Westphalia-North, Nazi Germany, on 26 August 1934.

-Honors

-In 1993 Paul Gauselmann received the Federal Cross of Merit (Bundesverdienstkreuz) (Knight's Cross), in 2003 he has been appointed to be awarded to the Officer's Cross.
-He is honorary citizen of Espelkamp and Lübbecke.

 Career

-Gauselmann has had over 200 of his inventions patented.
-His company makes around 50,000 gaming machines a year.
+Gauselmann had over 200 of his inventions patented.
+His company made around 50,000 gaming machines a year.

-For many years he has been chairman of the slot machine business association VDAI.

 Sponsorship

 At his 65th birthday, Gauselmann initiated the Gauselmann Foundation, which supports social projects in his hometown Espelkamp.